dimmyvi/tigress-threat-model/draft-lassey-tigress-threat-model.md

 # Threat Model
 ## Assets and Data
 ### Credential
+The credential or key that is being shared via this protocol.
 ### Intermediary data
+Data that is shared over the course of the transaction.
 ### Share invitation
+The initial data shared with the reciever which represents an invitation to share a credential.
 # Users
 ## Sender
+The user who initiates the share.
 ## Receiver
+The user who is the intended recipient and accepts the invitation to share a credential.
 # Attackers and Motivations
 # Threats and mitigations